DEER: A Benchmark for Evaluating Deep Research Agents on Expert Report Generation: Data Construction

 \section{Data Construction}

-To construct an evaluation dataset that reflects real-world usage, we analyzed 5,045 user queries collected from a deep research system and estimated the resulting topic distribution.
-For topic classification, we used the taxonomy of \citet{weborganizer}, following prior work \cite{deepbench}.
+To construct an evaluation dataset that reflects real-world usage, we analyze 5,842 in-house user queries collected from an internal deep research system and derive a topic distribution.
+For topic classification, we adopt the taxonomy of \citet{weborganizer}, consistent with prior work \cite{deepbench}.

-We use Humanity's Last Exam (HLE) \cite{hle} as a source of seed questions because its expert-written, high-difficulty, multi-disciplinary questions align with the expert-level topics addressed in deep research reports.
-To match our target topic distribution, we mapped our topic domains to the 13 HLE subject domains and sampled 50 seed questions accordingly.
+We use Humanity's Last Exam (HLE) \cite{hle} as the source of seed questions because it provides expert-written, high-difficulty, multidisciplinary questions that align well with the expert-level topics addressed in deep research reports.
+To match our target topic distribution, we map our topics to the 13 HLE subject domains and sample 50 seed questions accordingly.

-Because HLE items are posed in a QA format, they require reformulation before they can serve as deep research report-generation tasks.
-We therefore asked domain experts (with at least a master’s degree or equivalent expertise in the relevant field) to review each item’s question, answer, and rationale to identify the underlying concepts, theories, and phenomena, and to reformulate the items as report- or paper-style topics for report generation.
-Each reformulated prompt was drafted by one domain expert and cross-reviewed by another expert from the same field, with iterative revisions as needed.
-During reformulation, we removed answer-revealing elements (e.g., factual conclusions, proofs, or specific answers) and instead provided only high-level writing directions, such as the intended scope of analysis and comparative perspectives, so that the model must develop the reasoning and narrative on its own.
-This reformulation shifts the task from reproducing a short answer to generating a report that requires expert-level analysis, reasoning, and interpretation.
-Detailed content is presented in Appendix~\ref{app:data_construction_detail}.
+Because HLE items are posed in a QA format, they need to be reformulated before they can be used as deep research report-generation queries.
+We therefore ask domain experts (each holding at least a master’s degree or possessing equivalent expertise in the relevant field) to review the original questions, answers, and rationales to identify the underlying concepts, theories, and phenomena, and to reformulate each item as a report- or paper-style prompt.
+Each reformulated prompt is drafted by one domain expert and cross-reviewed by another expert from the same field, with iterative revisions conducted as needed.
+During this process, we remove answer-revealing elements (e.g., factual conclusions, proofs, or specific answers) and retain only high-level writing directions, such as the intended scope of analysis and comparative perspectives.
+As a result, models are required to develop their reasoning and narrative independently.
+This reformulation shifts the task from producing a short answer to generating a report that requires expert-level analysis, reasoning, and interpretation.
+Detailed examples and procedures are provided in Appendix~\ref{app:data_construction_detail}.